 A note from Cleveland Clinic

-Eustachian tube dysfunction usually isn’t serious.
+Eustachian tube dysfunction (ETD) usually isn’t serious.
 But if symptoms linger for several weeks and are left untreated, it could lead to serious health problems, such as hearing loss, tinnitus or damage to your eardrum and middle ear.
 If you notice that symptoms don’t go away on their own in a week or two, it’s important to schedule a visit with your healthcare provider.
 They can help determine the cause of your condition and recommend the appropriate treatment.